NoamB/sorcery/README.md

 remember_me!
 forget_me!
-force_forget_me!    # completely forgets all sessions by clearing the token, even if remember_me_token_persist_globally is true logout_all_sessions # logs out the user, ensuring all tokens are cleared even if remember_me_token_persist_globally is true
+force_forget_me!    # completely forgets all sessions by clearing the token, even if remember_me_token_persist_globally is true
 ```

 ### reset password